steve-fryatt/wimplib/README.md

 WimpLib
 =======

-BASIC Routines for Wimp Programming.
+BASIC Routines for Wimp Programming on RISC OS.

 Introduction